Treating Dog Aggression: Your Guide to Understanding Treatment

 Analyze

-Your first step is to analyse the situation so you have a good idea of what happens before the aggression occurs and what scenarios it happens in.
+Your first step is to analyze the situation so you have a good idea of what happens before the aggression occurs and what scenarios it happens in.
+What type of aggression is it?
 Even if you aren’t clear why the dog is doing the things it’s doing, most people can at least predict scenarios where the aggression is likely to happen.
-Look for patterns in what happened immediately before the aggression.

-Manage and Prevent
+Manage and Prevent dog aggression.

-Management and prevention won’t improve dog aggression but it’s critical to prevent your dog behaving aggressively for two critical reasons:
+Management and prevention wonโ€™t improve dog aggression but it’s critical to prevent your dog from behaving aggressively for two critical reasons:

 • Safety.
 Aggression tends to escalate